 QTS Data Centers is seeking to develop a data center campus in Dane County - to learn more, click this link.

-Before any development may proceed, several public processes would need to occur at the Village of DeForest, as well as within some State of Wisconsin departments and through local public agencies.
+Before any development may proceed, several public consideration processes would need to occur at the Village of DeForest, as well as within some State of Wisconsin departments and through local public agencies - over the course of many months or more.

 The Village of DeForest anticipates the following processes occurring: